danielskatz/sustaining-research-projects/README.md

 * [GitHub Bug Bounty Program](https://bounty.github.com/)

 ##Crowdfunding (one-time)
-*If you have a specific idea you'd like to implement (rather than ongoing project work), a one-time crowdfunding campaign can help raise the funds you need.
-Both individuals and companies might be willing to donate to your campaign.*
+*If a project has a specific idea it wants to implement (rather than ongoing project work), a one-time crowdfunding campaign can help raise the needed funds.
+Both individuals and companies might be willing to donate to the campaign.*

 ####Pros
 * Few strings attached